 An experience of a non-ordinary state of consciousness catalyzed by the ingestion of a psychedelic or entheogenic substance can sometimes be a very dis-integrating process.
 It is often advisable to have professional help to most effectively re-integrate the mind, body and spirit.
 Integration involves psychological and somatic processing of the experience and a successful assimilation of insights into one’s life for the purpose of growth, healing and well-being.

 Our physicians and psychotherapists at My Doctor Medical Group take a compassionate, non-directive and empowering approach to helping our patients make the most from psychedelic experiences.

-NOTE: We do not provide Schedule I substances to patients outside of FDA-approved research protocols.
+NOTE: We do not provide Schedule I substances to patients.
 Nor do we encourage engagement in illegal activities, including the purchase and consumption of illegal substances.
 In accordance with ethical and legal standards, we do not refer or assist our patients in seeking out purveyors of "underground" psychedelic therapy.
 We use a harm-reduction approach to provide education, improve safety, and help integrate experiences after the fact.

 Safe Preparation for Psychedelic Use